trey-rosius/ukuaji-scheduledPosts-/docs/waf-protection.md

 ## Future Enhancements

-Consider the following enhancements for production environments:
+Here are some enhancements i'll be implementing for production environments:

 1. **Custom Rules**: Add custom rules based on specific application requirements and observed attack patterns.